spawaskar-cora/cora-docs/docs/user-guide/reports.md

 The Trauma Report allows a user to select by an trauma category.
 The search fields available are:

 - Accession Number
-- Provenance Number 1
+- Provenance 1
-- Provenance Number 2
+- Provenance 2
 - Trauma
 - Bone
 - Side